kashodiya/my-open-webui/README.md

     ]
 }
 ```
+- All the values in "terraform.tfvars" are over-written by values in "terraform\terraform.tfvars" at runtime.
 - Update your VPC Id in vpc_id
+- The script will create a new subnet.
+You need to provide a CIDR range (with /32) for new subnet.
+Set a unused CIDR range "subnet_cidr" field.
-- Set a unused subnet range for a new subnet in subnet_cidr.
-See tips section to find out how to find unused cidr.
+- See tips section to find out how to find unused CIDR.
+- Set "allowed_source_ips":
     - Go to and copy IPv4: https://whatismyipaddress.com/
-- Add '/32' after te IP
+    - Add '/32' after the IP
-- Set that ip range in allowed_source_ips
+    - Set that ip range in "allowed_source_ips"
+    - The EC2 will allow traffic coming in from only these IP addresses.
 - Optional:
     - If you also want to access Open WebUI from some other network/laptop make sure that you add that machine's public IP address to the allowed_source_ips array.